adam-coster/adam-coster/projects/site/src/articles/commonjs-and-esm-importexport-compatibility-examples.md

 module.exports.namedCjsExport = function namedCjsExport() {};
 ```

-## Importing _from_ ESM and CommonJS _to_ ESM
+## How to import CommonJS (cjs) into ESM

-What does it look like to import _both_ of those modules into another ESM module?
-Simple!
-If you are importing _into_ an ESM module, it looks the same either way:
+If you are importing _into_ an ESM module, it looks the same either whether you're importing a CommonJS or ESM module: you'll use the `import defaultStuff, {namedStuff} from './file.js'` syntax, and the import will be asynchronous.

 ```js
 /**